robinroche/rpi-temp-logger/README.md

 ### Limitations

-Note that due to instabilities in the Wifi connection, I am not using this system anymore.
+- Due to instabilities in the Wifi connection, I am not using this system anymore.
 An Ethernet connection would probably be better.
+- The system is clearly not well secured.
+Use it a your own risk.

 ### Contact